johnandrea/ns-covid-counts/README.md

 ## Matches ##

-This code currently matches on these phrases
+This code currently matches on these phrases (and more)
 ```
 There are 48 people in hospital with nine in ICU.
 Of those, 34 people are in hospital, including 4 in ICU.